In the Night Kitchen

 In the Night Kitchen is a children's picture book written and illustrated by Maurice Sendak, first published in hardcover in 1970 by Harper and Row.
 The book depicts a young boy's dream journey through a surreal baker's kitchen where he assists in the creation of a cake to be ready by the morning.
 In the Night Kitchen has been described by Sendak as part of a trilogy of books based on psychological development from In the Night Kitchen (toddler) to Where the Wild Things Are (pre-school) to Outside Over There (pre-adolescent).
 It was a Caldecott Honor recipient in 1971.
-It was adapted into a five-minute animated short film on January 1, 1987 directed by Gene Deitch and released by Weston Woods.
+It was adapted into a five-minute animated short film on January 1, 1987, directed by Gene Deitch, released by Weston Woods and narrated by Peter Schickele, who would later narrate the updated version of Where the Wild Things Are, also directed by Gene Deitch and released by Weston Woods a year later.
 The book drew controversy in the US due to depictions of nudity.

 Plot summary

-The main character is a young boy named Mickey who, while sleeping in his bed, is disturbed by noise on a lower floor.
-Suddenly, he begins to float, and loses all of his clothes as he drifts into a surreal world called the "Night Kitchen".

-He falls naked into a giant mixing pot that contains the batter for the "morning cake".
-While Mickey is buried in the mass, three identical bakers (who closely resemble Oliver Hardy) mix the batter and prepare it for baking, unaware (or unconcerned) that there is a little boy inside.
-Just before the baking pan is placed into the oven, the boy emerges from the pan, protesting that he is not the batter's milk.
+While sleeping, a young boy named Mickey is disturbed by loud noises on a lower floor.
+Suddenly, he falls out of his bed and begins to float through the dark, then he loses all his clothes as he drifts into a surreal dreamworld known as the "Night Kitchen".
+Now arriving completely naked as he came, Mickey falls into a giant pot that contains the batter for the "morning cake".
+Three bakers (who closely resemble Oliver Hardy) arrive to mix the batter and prepare it for baking, unaware (or unconcerned) that Mickey is inside.

-To make up for the baking ingredient deficiency, Mickey (now wearing a body suit of batter from the neck down) constructs an airplane out of bread dough so he can use the measuring cup as a hat and fly to the mouth of a gigantic milk bottle.
-Upon reaching the bottle's opening, he dives in and briefly revels in the liquid.
-After his covering of batter disintegrates, making him naked again, he pours the needed milk in a cascade down to the bakers who joyfully finish making their morning cake.
+Shortly after the pot is placed into the oven, Mickey pushes through the oven and emerges from the pot, protesting that he is not the batter's milk.
+Now covered in batter from the neck down, Mickey jumps out of the pot and constructs an airplane out of bread dough and flies to the mouth of a gigantic milk bottle while wearing a measuring cup on his head.
+He dives into the bottle and revels in the milk.
+During his time in the milk bottle, Mickey's covering of batter disintegrates, making him naked again as he swims back to the top of the bottle.
+Mickey pours the needed milk in a cascade down to the bakers, who joyfully finish their morning cake.

-With dawn breaking, the naked Mickey crows like a rooster and slides down the side of the bottle, back into his bed, where he is clothed again, "cake-free and dried".
+As dawn approaches and the bakers leave, Mickey stands naked and proud on the milk bottle and crows like a rooster and slides down the side of the bottle, out of the dreamworld and back into his bed, where he is cake-free, dry, and clothed once again as he falls back to sleep.
+It is then stated that "thanks to Mickey, we have cake every morning".